 The Easy How-to:

 1. Bend the pipe-cleaners into egg shapes.
 My older preschoolers' eggs looked more like eggs while the younger childrens' eggs were a little more unique.
-The shape really isn't critical for the experiment, though, the older children certainly understood what was happening better than the younger.4.
-Clean up and come back the next day!
-Store the mason jar in a safe place that will not be bumped.
-The crystals should be visible after sitting overnight.
+The shape really isn't critical for the experiment, though, the older children certainly understood what was happening better than the younger.

 Once you're done, you can hang them in the window--they sparkle and catch sunlight beautifully!
 Here's a shout-out to Housing a Forest, who inspired me to use borax experiments as a fun craft last year!